-The height measurement apparatus consists of (see Figure 1-1):
+The height measurement apparatus consists of (see Figure 1-1): is based on the usage of apparatus that facilitate the measurement of coordinates

 - 2.2.1.
 A straight edge AE.
 The lower point A is placed at the R point location in accordance with paragraph 2.1. of this Annex.
 The line AE is parallel to the design torso angle. - 2.2.2.
 A straight edge FG, perpendicular to the line AE and in contact with the top of the head restraint.
 The height of the head restraint is the distance between point A and the intersection of the lines AE and FG. - 2.3.
 Height measurement for front outboard head restraints - 2.3.1.
 If adjustable, adjust the top of the head restraint to the highest position and measure the height.